SompLy/SteelmeetWPF/SteelmeetWPF/Trouble.md

 ## Highest
 * Visual Weights in info panels
 * Auto font size for spectator datagrid to max possible while still fitting all information
+* Clicking in datagrid needs to change the selected lifter
+* Rack heights ned to be visable on the LifterInfoControl

 ## High
 * Add button for exporting competitaion results inresults tab